debug

 Attempt to Index

 This error means that PICO-8 tried to find an element of a table but couldn't find either the whole table or the key in that table.
-It will usually state what data type is when it is not able to access the table such as "attempt to index 'tbl' (a nil value)" or "(a number value)".
+It will usually state what data type it is when it is not able to access the table such as "attempt to index 'tbl' (a nil value)" or "(a number value)".
 Less commonly, the error may say "(for compound)" possibly meaning that a for loop is involved, but we are looking for more information on this specific error.

 Examples: